 Use data to drive decisions

-The Online M.S. in Data Science (MSDS) offers an integrated curriculum centered on excellence in data science that features interdisciplinary study and practical, hands-on learning projects.
+The online M.S. in Data Science (MSDS) offers an integrated curriculum centered on excellence in data science that features interdisciplinary study and practical, hands-on learning projects.
 Designed outside the traditional curricular structure, the MSDS is a forward-looking blueprint of the world in which data science plays an increasingly important role.

 We believe you shouldn’t have to compromise if you want to pursue a rigorous MSDS program without disrupting your life or job.
 Our online MSDS program is rigorous, but flexible with timing.
 It is time-tested, well-known, and taught by professors with vast experience in industry and academia.

-The Online MSDS program is designed around a spiral learning framework.
+The online MSDS program is designed around a spiral learning framework.
 Students begin by acquiring a foundation in languages, computation, and linear modeling.
 They then build upon those skills and explore Bayesian machine learning, statistics, data mining and text analytics, computer programming, and data ethics, as well as interdisciplinary electives from across the University.
 Throughout the program, students apply what they learn and practice effective communication skills through hands-on group projects.

 At the conclusion of the MSDS program, students address an important data science challenge through a sponsored team capstone project.
 Projects connect you with corporate and government partners who present unique challenges for you to tackle through hands-on learning.
 By applying the tools and techniques learned in the classroom, you gain real-world experience while providing the sponsoring organization valuable data-driven insights and solutions.

-The 32-credit-hour Online M.S. in Data Science program is offered across five terms.
+The 32-credit-hour online M.S. in Data Science program is offered across five terms.
 Students take a core set of courses with elective courses offered in semesters 4 and 5.
 For course details and descriptions by term, see below.

 Weekly Breakdown